B9R7M/AICR/README.md

 - Run **full-installation.bat** or/and the **individual scripts** and follow the instructions

-_The file names mentioned above are just examples_ _Not all files are necessary or mandatory, check your device's wiki to check which files to use_
+_The file names mentioned above are just examples.
+Not all files are necessary or mandatory, check your device's wiki to check which files to use_
 ---

 ### Important Notes